Warning: mild spoilers ahead.

 But that’s what happens when you treat Bruce Wayne like the tiny bits of dialogue in between the sex scenes in a porno.
 This side of the character is not just prelude to the ass-kicking Batman scenes; he’s got to be the focus and core of the character or else he becomes a cartoon.

-In Batman v Superman: Dawn of Justice (click here for our review), Affleck is introduced as Bruce Wayne, and he stays that way for a really long time because you don’t see the costume until much later in the movie.
+In Batman v Superman: Dawn of Justice (read our review), Affleck is introduced as Bruce Wayne, and he stays that way for a really long time because you don’t see the costume until much later in the movie.
 This gave Affleck plenty of time to show us just how human this guy is, and how messed up he’s become.

 Speaking of which, how awesome is that introduction scene for Batman?
 In every other movie appearance of Batman, the introduction scene is always shown from the perspective of the victim or the criminal, maybe even Batman himself.